-Did you really think that a write up on time management for college students would be complete without advice on cutting down partying?
+Did you think a write-up on time management for college students would be complete without advice on cutting down on partying?
 No way.

-Those parties are a time drainer, they suck up your time when you least expect it.
-Cutting down on parties will definitely help improve your time management.
+Those parties are time drainers; they suck up your time when you least expect it.
+Cutting down on parties will help improve your time management.

 14. Study smart

-Know what to study and what areas to study, not everything is relevant.
+Know what and areas to study; not everything is relevant.
 Studying smart will help improve your time Management Skills.

 15. Take breaks between your studies

 You will manage your time better in the long run if you take breaks.

 It is crucial to complete your tasks with optimized quality.
 WHY?
 Because our brain functions better this way.
 Trying to keep doing the same thing for longer hours will decrease the quality of work and increase boredom.
 So, take a 15-20 minute break every 2 to 3 hours.
 It will help to refresh your body’s CPU.
 Try it, and do share your feedback.

 Breaks will help you relax and reset, leaving you feeling fresh and ready to try again.